stefanpetrovic/autoconfig/README.md

 The Phoenix base endpoint for API requests is: [https://api.YOURDOMAIN.securityphoenix.cloud](https://api.YOURDOMAIN.securityphoenix.cloud)

-Note: change YOURDOMAIN : https://YOURDOMAIN.securityphoenix.cloud/ with the specific code name given for your domain

 ## Obtaining Access token

 Using the Phoenix API Credentials you must obtain an Access token that is only valid for a limited amount of time to invoke the Phoenix API's.

 This is done via making a HTTP GET call to [v1/auth/access_token](https://YOURDOMAIN.securityphoenix.cloud/v1/auth/access_token).

-Note: change YOURDOMAIN : https://YOURDOMAIN.securityphoenix.cloud/ with the specific code name given for your domain

 See function `GetAuthToken`.